RUSSIA: Jehovah's Witnesses and Muslims face up to six years' imprisonment

 Several further Muslim women in Naberezhnyye Chelny have been issued warnings for allegedly attending an "underground madrassah", a fellow Muslim in the city told Forum 18.
 They refused to accept these warnings, which they have been summoned to sign at the Prosecutor's Office.
 "To sign this absurd document would mean accepting that I am an extremist", one woman wrote in a letter of protest to the Prosecutor, seen by Forum 18.

 The warnings are dated 23 April and signed by Deputy Prosecutor Pavel Shamov.
 The document sent to Raziya Khafizova (mother of Ilnur), seen by Forum 18, accuses her of studying at the underground madrassah.
-It also states that law enforcement agents consider that she will continue "disseminating the views of the radical religious association Nurdzhular" and "could organise conspiratorial madrassahs with the aim of involving citizens in [its] activities ... which could lead to the stimulation of social, racial, national or religious discord, extremist crimes, and terrorist acts".
+It also states that officials consider that she will continue "disseminating the views of the radical religious association Nurdzhular" and "could organise conspiratorial madrassahs with the aim of involving citizens in [its] activities ... which could lead to the stimulation of social, racial, national or religious discord, extremist crimes, and terrorist acts".

 The official warnings follow the one issued to Sharifullina in January for organising an "underground madrassah".
 She appealed unsuccessfully against her warning at Naberezhnyye Chelny City Court and Tatarstan's Supreme Court (see F18News 10 April 2014 http://www.forum18.org/archive.php?article_id=1946).